cadonuno/veracode-create-collection/README.md

 * `--business_unit`, `-b` (optional): Name of the Business unit to assign to the collection.
 * `--custom_field`, `-c`(optional): Colon(:)-separated key-value pairs for the custom fields to set, takes 0 or more.
 I.e.: A Field:Some Value".
 * `--keep`, `-l` (optional flag): if a collection with this name already exists, will add the applications to it (Defaults to false) - if this is not set, the step will fail instead.

-    parser.add_argument(
-        "-c",
-        "--custom_field",
-        help="(Optional) Colon(:)-separated key-value pairs for the custom fields to set, takes 0 or more.
-I.e.: A Field:Some Value", action="append",
-        required=True
-    )
-    parser.add_argument(
-        "-k",
-        "--keep",
-        help="If a collection with this name already exists, will add the applications to it (Defaults to false) - if this is not set, the step will fail instead.", required=False,
-        action=argparse.BooleanOptionalAction
-    )